Who (pronoun): Difference between who and whom

-In the types of English in which whom is used (which are generally the more formal varieties, as described in the section above), the general grammatical rule is that who is the subjective (nominative) form (analogous to the personal pronouns I, he, she, we, and they), while whom is the objective (oblique) form (analogous to me, him, her, us, and them).
-Thus, who is used as a verb subject, while whom is used as an indirect or direct object of a verb or as the object (complement) of a preposition.
+In the types of formal English in which whom is used, the general grammatical rule is that who is the subjective or nominative form (analogous to the personal pronouns I, he, she, we, and they), while whom is the objective or oblique form (analogous to me, him, her, us, and them).
+Thus, who is used as a verb subject, while whom is used either as an object of a verb or as the object or complement of a preposition.